Common mussel bed (Credit Paul Naylor)

 The exposed peat and clay beds in the MCZ are considered to be excellent examples of these rare habitats.
 It is home to burrowing clams called piddocks, as well as crabs, mussels, winkles and worms which are all important foods for other species.

-There is also archaeological interest here.
-The peat and clay beds have within them preserved human and animal footprints here dating back to the Stone Age!
+These beds are also of great archaeological interest, as within them lie preserved human and animal footprints dating back to the Stone Age!

 This site has been identified as being at risk by the Joint Nature Conservation Committee and Natural England due to the presence of sensitive features within the site.